johnjhull/Projects/README.md

 ### RL Bandit Coding:

 This notebook executes most of the methods for solving the associative k-armed bandit problem outlined in Sutton and Barto, *Reinforcement Learning, An Introduction*.
-Includes object-oriented experiment class.
+Includes object-oriented experiment code.